 - Exploratory tasks: DAG decomposition requires a known target.
 A single agent with tool access outperforms a Coordinator that cannot plan what it does not yet understand.

-- Cost-sensitive environments: Token budgets can run 5-15x a single-agent baseline depending on replanning frequency.
+- Cost-sensitive environments: Token budgets can run roughly 5-15x a single-agent baseline depending on replanning frequency.

-- Weak Coordinator model: System output quality is capped by Coordinator planning quality.
+- Weak Coordinator model: Output quality is capped by Coordinator planning quality.
 A frontier model for the Coordinator with cheaper Implementors is defensible; cheap models throughout produce poor DAGs.

-- Verifier false-positive dominance: Uncalibrated verification blocks correct work and burns retry budget, which is easy to mistake for "the pattern does not work."
+- Verifier false-positive dominance: Uncalibrated verification blocks correct work and burns retry budget, easily mistaken for "the pattern does not work."

 The Coordinator is also a single point of failure: a bad decomposition can only be corrected by replanning.
 Teams should instrument Coordinator output (DAG quality, verification pass rates, token spend per subtask) before scaling.

-Intent's living spec addresses specification drift: Implementors read from and write to the spec, so the coordination artifact stays synchronized with actual work and updates propagate to all active agents.
+Cosmos's shared filesystem and tenant memory address specification drift: Implementors read from and write to the shared context, so the coordination layer stays synchronized with actual work and updates propagate to all active agents.
 Every agent shares the same Context Engine, which processes 400,000+ files, so the Coordinator's decomposition, Implementors' execution, and the Verifier's validation all reason about the same architecture.
-Based on Augment Code's internal testing, this produces 5-10x faster completion and 40% fewer hallucinations on large-repo edits compared to tools that process files in isolation.
+In internal testing, this produces 5-10x faster completion and 40% fewer hallucinations on large-repo edits compared to tools that process files in isolation.

-Intent has two mandatory human checkpoints: Checkpoint 1 (human reviews the Coordinator's spec, DAG, and parallelism plan before any code is written) and Checkpoint 2 (human reviews Verifier output and approves commit, PR, and merge, seeing passed subtasks and retry history rather than a raw diff), plus an optional manual spec-edit step between them.
-Amelia Wattenberger's interview with Refactoring describes the workspace primitive: an isolated environment bundling a copy of the codebase with its own branch and git worktree, a set of agents, notes, terminals, and a spec.
+Cosmos enforces human-in-the-loop checkpoints as a platform feature.
+In a CIV workflow, this means a human reviews the Coordinator's spec, DAG, and parallelism plan before any code is written, then reviews Verifier output and approves commit, PR, and merge, seeing passed subtasks and retry history rather than a raw diff.
+Teams set the policies for where human judgment is required, and Cosmos enforces them.
+Amelia Wattenberger's interview with Refactoring describes the workspace primitive as an isolated environment bundling the codebase, agents, and a spec.

 CIV inherits from classical distributed-systems patterns (Microsoft's saga pattern, the PEVR loop) with one key divergence: classical sagas assume deterministic, predefined compensating transactions, while CIV generates compensation (retry, replan, or escalate) at runtime.
-That is why retry budgets are architectural concerns and why Intent surfaces retry history at Checkpoint 2 instead of silently consuming failures.
+That is why retry budgets are architectural concerns and why Cosmos surfaces retry history at review time instead of silently consuming failures.

 Adopt the CIV Pattern for Your Next Multi-Service Feature